falk0069/sony-pm-alt/README.md

 * If this was the first running, it may have failed due to a bad GUID.
 So, validate the ~/.gphoto/settings file and make sure the GUID is correct.
 If you used the sony-guid-setter, set it to: ```00:00:00:00:00:00:00:00:ff:ff:08:00:27:f5:16:4f``` <br>

 * Run the gphoto2 command again and make sure it returns without errors <br>

+* Recommend using a gphoto2 version between 2.5.9 and 2.5.15

 * Feel free to log a ticket with your logs for help debugging <br>